Zucchini Mashed Potatoes.....

 I was fooling around in the kitchen on a bright, sunny Sunday morning in August with a bucket full (literally) of fresh vegetables that was given to me.
 We hadn't eaten potatoes all summer and wasn't feeling like eating them roasted.
 In this recipe I leave the skins on, but for a cleaner mashed potato mix, you can peel them.
 I never peel any of my vegetables ever, because lots of the nutrients are in the skin.
 Why refine your food?

-At this time of year we have a lot of vegetables ready all at the same time.
-Zucchini isn't always the most popular vegetable, so here's a way to get it into your meals without it being the main focus.
+At this time of year my thoughts on Zucchini are... well it isn't always the most popular vegetable, so here's a way to get it into your meals without it being the main focus.
 However it is the best-known summer squash and does have great health benefits: being 95% water means they are great to eat in the summer (why they are available at the perfect time, thank you nature!) and thus are hydrating.
 For this reason they are also easy to digest.

 I decided to play with combining zucchini chunks into mashed potatoes and it was a total hit!